 If you overcook the turkey- Keep warm broth and a pat of melted butter on hand, mix them together and ladle a little bit over the carved turkey to add moisture if you have any mishaps.

 Need to make the turkey a day ahead?
 This is a common question I get from people traveling with food.
 If you’re choosing this route, make the turkey a day ahead of time, reserving the pan juices to make the gravy on the big day.
 After the turkey has rested, and completely cooled, carve it into large intact pieces—breasts, wings, thighs, drumsticks.
 Leave the skin on as best as possible.
-Place the turkey in single layer in a shallow pan, skin side up, add chicken broth to cover the bottom of the pan, and cover well with plastic wrap and foil, refrigerate overnight.
+Place the turkey in single layer in a shallow baking dish large enough (consider a disposable baking pan for this), skin side up, add broth to cover the bottom of the pan, dot with 2 tablespoons of butter (cut into pieces), and cover well with plastic wrap and foil, refrigerate overnight.

 FOR THE GRAVY